Nick-Kurt-Butler/telloDrone/README.md

 ## Introduction

+This repository contains API calls to control a tello drone and a special functionally that uses kmeans clustering the have the droe automatically follow a color put in front of the drone.

+## API Reference

 This repository contains a drone class.

 Inside the class there are three main functions and some other smaller ones.